-Custody cases have changed over the years and these days joint custody awards are common in Orlando, FL.
+Child custody cases in Orlando have changed over the years; these days, joint custody awards are common.

-It seems that courts are split on this issue with big city courts giving more parents rotating 50-50 time-sharing and smaller rural courts taking a more traditional approach giving mother’s the majority of parenting time with children more of the time.
-Our experienced child custody law firm in Orlando Florida can guide you through the confusion and help you to make sense of the family law courts.
+It seems that courts are split on this issue with big city courts giving more parents rotating 50-50 time-sharing and smaller rural courts taking a more traditional approach giving mothers the majority of parenting time with children more of the time.
+This is why, men should seek a Men’s Divorce attorney near them in order to ensure they get the same child custody privileges as their spouse.
+Our experienced child custody law firm in Orlando, Florida can guide you through the confusion and help you to make sense of the family law courts.

 Our firm understands the differences between the judicial circuits and can take an approach to get you the best possible outcome for your family.
 In addition to issues involving child time-sharing, our firm can provide you with experienced representation in the event that you may need an attorney.

 Frequently Asked Questions of Our Child Custody Attorney: